 Crazy, Stupid, Love (2011)

 Ryan Gosling and Emma Stone could not have been a more perfect pair for this movie.
-Crazy, Stupid, Love follows the story of Hannah’s (Emma Stone) dad Cal Weaver (Steve Carell) who gets cheated on by his wife Emily (Julianne Moore).
-Gosling’s character Jacob Palmer is the ultimate playboy and teaches Cal all his tips and tricks on how to get women.
+Crazy, Stupid, Love tells the story of Hannah’s (Emma Stone) dad Cal Weaver (Steve Carell), who gets cheated on by his wife Emily (Julianne Moore).
+Gosling’s character Jacob Palmer is the ultimate playboy and teaches Cal all his tips and tricks on how to attract women.

 To All the Boys I’ve Loved Before (2018)